jellydator/ttlcache/Readme.md

-## TTLCache - an in-memory LRU cache with expiration
+## TTLCache - an in-memory cache with expiration

 TTLCache is a simple key/value cache in golang with the following functions:

 1. Thread-safe
 2. Individual expiring time or global expiring time, you can choose
-3. Auto-Extending expiration on `Get`s
+3. Auto-Extending expiration on `Get`
 4. Fast and memory efficient
+5. Can trigger callback on key expiration

 [![Build Status](https://travis-ci.org/diegobernardes/ttlcache.svg?branch=master)](https://travis-ci.org/diegobernardes/ttlcache)